A BRIEF HISTORY OF TEXAS

 By Tim Lambert

 The Spanish mapped the coast of Texas in 1519.
-However although they claimed the area the Spanish left Texas virtually untouched till the 18th century.
+However, although they claimed the area the Spanish left Texas virtually untouched till the 18th century.
 The Spanish began building missions in Texas.
 One of them was The Mission San Antonio de Valero which was founded in 1718.
-However in 1810 the Mexicans rebelled against Spain.
+However, in 1810 the Mexicans rebelled against Spain.
 They won their freedom in 1821 and Texas became part of Mexico.
 The next year, 1822 the first substantial numbers of American settlers arrived in Texas.
 They were led by a man named Stephen F Austin.
 More settlers followed.

 However in 1824 a new Mexican constitution Texas combined with Coahuila to form the province of Coahuila and Texas.
-Yet most of the new arrivals called themselves 'Texians' not Mexicans and in 1830 the Mexicans banned any more US citizens from coming to Texas as they feared they would lost control of the region and they encouraged more Mexicans to settle there.
+Yet most of the new arrivals called themselves 'Texians', not Mexicans and in 1830 the Mexicans banned any more US citizens from coming to Texas as they feared they would lose control of the region and they encouraged more Mexicans to settle there.
 The Mexicans also increased the number of soldiers in Texas to maintain control.
 They also banned slavery.
 Both measures alienated the Texans.

 In 1832 and 1833 the Texans held two conventions.
 They demanded certain changes including that Texas be made a separate province of Mexico.
 In 1833 Stephen Austin went to Mexico City to present the demands to President Santa Anna.
-However Austin was arrested and detained.
+However, Austin was arrested and detained.
 He was released from prison introduced a more centralized form of government.

 However on 21 April 1836 the Texans routed the Mexicans at the battle of San Jacinto.
-After the battle the Texans captured Santa Anna, the Mexican president and forced him to sign a treaty making Texas independent.
+After the battle, the Texans captured Santa Anna, the Mexican president, and forced him to sign a treaty making Texas independent.
 Sam Houston was elected president of Texas in 1836.
 (The city of Houston, Texas was named after him).
 In 1839 Austin became the capital of Texas.
-Finally on 29 December 1845 Texas became part of the USA.
+Finally, on 29 December 1845 Texas became part of the USA.

 In the late 19th century cotton growing and cattle ranching in Texas boomed.
 Then in 1894 oil was discovered at Corsicana.
 In 1901 oil was struck at Spindletop.
-Afterwards the oil industry in Texas boomed.
+Afterward, the oil industry in Texas boomed.
 The East Texas Oil Field was discovered in 1930.
-Meanwhile by 1900 the population of Texas had risen to over 3 million.
+Meanwhile, by 1900 the population of Texas had risen to over 3 million.
 In 1950 it had passed 7.7 million and it continued to rise rapidly.

 The city of Dallas, Texas was founded in the 1840s.
 It was granted a town charter in 1856.
-At first Dallas was a small settlement.
-However in the late 19th century it mushroomed.
+At first, Dallas was a small settlement.
+However, in the late 19th century it mushroomed.

 However on 8 September 1900 a hurricane hit Galveston, Texas.
 The city was devastated and between 6,000 and 8,000 people lost their lives.

-A short history of Alaska
+A brief history of Alaska

-A short history of California
+A brief history of California

-A short history of Charleston, South Carolina
+A brief history of Charleston, South Carolina

-A short history of New Orleans
+A brief history of New Orleans

-A short history of Washington DC
+A brief history of Georgia